 **Passengers for Blackburn travel by service train from Preston on the return journey.

-Premier Dining includes a full English breakfast, light lunch and a four course dinner silver served at your seat.
+Premier Dining includes a full English breakfast and four course dinner silver served at your seat.

-First Class includes morning coffee with a variety of tulip muffins and afternoon tea with a savoury of the day followed by a selection of cakes and fancies.
+First Class includes morning tea or coffee with a bacon/breakfast roll, a Danish pastry and an afternoon service of tea or coffee with a savoury of the day followed by a scone with butter and jam.